 Consumer Reports is published by a nonprofit organization which does not accept free items for review and does not accept advertising.
-The current issue cover story is "How to know which deals are real."
+The December 2019 issue now in libraries covers gifts for $50 and under, and 5 things to know when shopping on Amazon.
 The December 2017 issue featured a cover article "Shop smarter online."
-Other issues during the year run articles on related information such as online security measures and communications (Internet, cellular, etc.) plans.
+Other issues during the year run articles on related information such as online security measures.
 We don't have online access to the magazine, but we're happy to help you with it in the library.

 For computers and technology coverage, use our RBdigital service to download MacWorld, PC Magazine, PCWorld, Popular Mechanics, Popular Science, Sound & Vision.

 Other downloadable magazines with product reviews (or at least gear round-ups) include Backpacker, Bicycling, Cooks Illustrated, Field & Stream, Good Housekeeping, Kiplinger's Personal Finance, Outside, Runner's World, Wine Enthusiast.